-- 1. Recall if there were any construction, demolition, or renovation projects occurring onsite in recent history.
+- 1. Recall if there were any construction, demolition, or renovation projects occurring onsite recently.
 What waste streams were generated? - 2.
-Of the waste streams generated, which were divertible from landfill?
-Of the waste streams divertible from landfill, which were, and which were not diverted? - 3.
-Was there any plan to manage the waste generated aside from sending it to landfill?
-If so, what actions were taken? - 4.
-What considerations should exist in a construction and demolition plan in the future to assist with diverting as much waste as possible?
+Of the waste streams generated, which were diverted from landfill? - 3.
+Of the waste streams generated, which were not diverted from landfill?
+Are any of these streams divertible? - 4.
+Consider the materials diverted and not diverted from landfill.
+What measures could be taken in the future to assist in more materials being diverted from landfill?